swift-on-server/site/src/contents/posts/2024/02/08-using-swiftnio-channels/contents.md

 ## Channels

-In the previous aricle, we've covered the concept of an `EventLoop`, Network I/O and sockets.
-We've also covered that a socket is represented by a file descriptor, and that you can read and write data to it.
+In the previous aricle, you learned the concepts of an `EventLoop`, Network I/O and sockets.
+You now know that a socket is represented by a file descriptor, and that you can read and write data to it.

 The Sockets covered in the previous article are represented as a "Channel" in SwiftNIO.
 However, a Channel can be anything that is capable of I/O operations.
 This includes TCP and UDP connections, but can also extend to things such as Unix Domain Sockets, Pipes and even Serial USB connections.